-Nintendo Switch OLED vs Nintendo Switch: What's different?
+Nintendo Switch OLED model vs Nintendo Switch: What's the difference?

 What's different?

-There are a few key differences between the Nintendo Switch (OLED model) and original Switch.
+There are a few key differences between the Nintendo Switch (OLED model) and the original Switch.

 Size and weight